soranoo/Discord-Website-Tracker/README.md

 * A Discord account

 ## Getting Started
-To install Website Tracker, check out the [Getting Started guide](docs/gettingstarted.md).
+To install DiscordBot-Website-Tracker, check out the [Getting Started guide](docs/gettingstarted.md).

 ## Notice
 When the bot is in [IDLE] (1) status it means the bot is listening to the chat, if in [Periodic Tracking...]
 (2) status it means the bot is running the periodic tracking and the command which enter during this period will be executed after the tracking.